numberoverzero/bloop/docs/user/engine.rst

 .. seealso::

     Atomic conditions can be tricky, and there are subtle edge cases.
-See the :ref:`Atomic Conditions <atomic>` section of the User Guide for detailed examples of generated atomic conditions.
+See the :ref:`Atomic Conditions
+    <user-conditions-atomic>` section of the User Guide for detailed examples of generated atomic conditions.

 If you provide a ``condition`` and ``atomic`` is True, the atomic condition will be ANDed with the condition to form a single ConditionExpression.